-Have questions regarding VPD Police Officer, Jail Guard and Traffic Authority positions?
+Have questions regarding VPD Police Officer, Jail Guard, Community Safety and Traffic Authority positions?
 We've got answers, with some common FAQs listed below.

 Can't find the answer to your question below?
 Remember, you're applying to become an investigator – show us your investigative skill and review the VPD's recruitment web pages for the information you need.